Server Runtime Footprint

 The CLI stores its local state under ~/.goodmem by default.

-~/.goodmem/config.json— Written bygoodmem initwhen--save-configis enabled (default).
-Stores the server address, API key, user ID, and initialization timestamp.~/.goodmem/bin/— Fallback location used bygoodmem upgradewhen the original install path is not writable; the updater drops platform-specific binaries here.
+~/.goodmem/config.toml— Stores CLI profiles, the current profile name, server URLs, API keys, and local install metadata.~/.goodmem/bin/— Fallback location used bygoodmem upgradewhen the original install path is not writable; the updater drops platform-specific binaries here.

 Installer Footprint